RudiHansen/CCTurtle/README.md

 Make setup script for turtle to set Turtle label, and get Turtle position and save position to .dat file Report status into to Computer

+Make move function, for now thinking that its one function called with direction to move, and the method then updates turtles position and reports it to main computer.